code4romania/terraform-gcloud-website-factory/README.md

 # Terraform config for Website Factory

-Before deploying, make sure to verify the ownership of the domain used for this service here: https://search.google.com/search-console/welcome

 Create a new service account to be used in Terraform Cloud from here: https://console.cloud.google.com/iam-admin/serviceaccounts.
 Required roles for the service account: